avrae/avrae/docs/aliasing/api.rst

         The :class:`~aliasing.api.combat.SimpleCombatant` or :class:`~aliasing.api.combat.SimpleGroup`
         representing the combatant whose turn it is.

+    .. attribute:: groups

+        A list of all :class:`~aliasing.api.combat.SimpleGroup` in combat.

     .. attribute:: me

         The :class:`~aliasing.api.combat.SimpleCombatant` representing the active character in combat, or ``None``